© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Moat Mound and Bailey Castle is a scheduled monument protected by Cadw under reference MG050.
 View the official record →

-The Moat Mound and Bailey Castle is a motte and bailey fortification located in Wales and designated as a scheduled ancient monument under Cadw reference MG050.
+The Moat Mound and Bailey Castle is a motte and bailey earthwork located in Wales, representing a common form of Norman fortification established in the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG050.

 The Moat Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Moat Mound and Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG050.